toltalchaos/shop-os/README.md

 ## TODO (things to refine before next release)

-- put a file size limit on the image upload.
 - refine database rules to lock off read and write functionality per-user per-endpoint

 ### branching and versioning strategy